timosalm/going-serverless-workshop/workshop/workshop/content/exercises/spring-native-intro.md

 **Spring Native provides incubating support for compiling Spring applications to lightweight Native Images using the GraalVM native-image compiler.**

-The goal is to **support compilation of existing or new Spring Boot applications to Native Images - Unchanged!**
+The goal is to **support the compilation of existing or new Spring Boot applications to Native Images - Unchanged!**

-You can **get started** with Spring Native very **easy by using start.spring.io to create a new project**.
+You can **get started** with Spring Native very **easily by using start.spring.io to create a new project**.

 ```editor:open-file
 file: going-serverless-workshop/samples/spring-boot-hello-world/pom.xml
 line: 1
 ```
-As you can see, to use Spring Native for our example application, we added a dependency to the latest Spring Native library, configured the Paketo Java Native Image Buildpack in the `native` profile by setting `BP_NATIVE_IMAGE` to `true`.
+As you can see, to use Spring Native for our example application, we added a dependency to the latest Spring Native library and configured the Paketo Java Native Image Buildpack in the `native` profile by setting `BP_NATIVE_IMAGE` to `true`.
 We can also see that the Spring AOT plugin was added, which performs ahead-of-time transformations required to improve native image compatibility and footprint.
 Last but not least for the second option to build your Native Image, the `native-maven-plugin` was added to our pom file to be able to invoke the native image compiler from your build.
 ```terminal:execute